 The 24-hour fasting approach may be especially helpful with losing body fat.
 Most people only do one 24-hour fast day per week.
 Those who are experienced with fasting may choose up to two separate days per week to conduct a 24-hour fast.

 However, there are conflicting claims as to whether going 48 hours without food in a single week is helpful or harmful[*].

 24-Hour Fasting Schedule

 To complete a 24-hour fast, choose the day that you are least physically active.
-Perhaps choose a rest day from the gym, or a day where you will do light yoga rather than rigorous exercise.
-A fast schedule might include:
+Perhaps choose a rest day from the gym or a day where you will do light yoga rather than rigorous exercise.
+A fast schedule might look like this:

 - Monday: Eat lunch at noon, fast the remainder of the day.
 Take a rest day from the gym.

 - Tuesday: Fast through breakfast, eat lunch, and conclude your fast.
 Resume physical activity and eat dinner as usual.

 Frequency of Intermittent Fasting

 Now that you understand how to do intermittent fasting, it raises a question: How often should you fast?